cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 dbt tests are run every day in Airflow and alert when models fail.
 Because they run every day and execute SQL code, there is some tradeoff with cost: we don't want to test too excessively because that could become wasteful.

 We usually prefer to have tests on [tables (rather than views)](https://docs.getdbt.com/docs/build/materializations) for cost reasons.
-Most tables, especially in mart datasets, should have at least a primary key test that tests that there is a unique, non-null column.
+Most tables, especially in mart datasets, should have at least a primary key test that tests that there is a unique, non-null column; this is one way to monitor that the [grain](model-grain) of the model is stable and is not being violated.

-You may want to find a model similar to the one you're changing and see what tests the other model has.
+You may want to find a model similar to the one you're changing and see what tests that other model has.

 ```{admonition} Make sure your tests pass!
 After you add your tests, you should make sure they pass by running `poetry run dbt test -s <your_model>`.
 If your tests don't pass, you should [figure out why](identify-bug) and [make changes](change-models) until they do.